eldridgejm/eldridgejm.github.io/pages/faq/recrequest.md

 > program.

-Before asking me to write a letter for you, you should first consider whether I will be able to write you a "good" letter or a "standard" one.
+Before asking me to write a letter for you, you should first consider whether I will be able to write you a "strong" letter or a "standard" one.
 A helpful rule of thumb here is to ask what I can say about you that isn't already in your transcripts.
-If you conclude that I would likely write a "standard" letter, you should follow up by asking yourself if there might be someone else who can write you a "good" letter.
-If you're still wondering whether my letter will be a "good" letter or a "standard" one, feel free to ask; I'll give my honest assessment.
+If you conclude that I would likely write a "standard" letter, you should follow up by asking yourself if there might be someone else who can write you a "strong" letter.
+If you're still wondering whether my letter will be a "strong" letter or a "standard" one, feel free to ask; I'll give my honest assessment.

 ## Does a "standard" letter hurt your chances?